aldamd/CTF/writeups/CSAWQuals2024/pwn/*nix-philosophies/readme.md

   return 0;
 }
 ```
-a lot of it is C++ iterator and file stream logic, but the chunk we're really interested in is this one:
+a lot of it is C++ iterator and i/o stream logic, but the chunk we're really interested in is this one:
 ```c
     while( true ) {
       /* check that we don't escape the string buffer?
 Iterator syntax garbage */